-- In April 2019, NAFCU met with NCUA Board Member Todd Harper and discussed credit union concerns with CECL, s well as the need for CECL guidance and education from the NCUA.
+- In April 2019, NAFCU met with NCUA Board Member Todd Harper and discussed credit union concerns with CECL, as well as the need for CECL guidance and education from the NCUA.

-- In February 2019, NAFCU asking for CECL relief for credit unions because credit unions have a unique capital framework and face certain regulatory constraints.
+- In February 2019, NAFCU wrote to FASB asking for CECL relief for credit unions because credit unions have a unique capital framework and face certain regulatory constraints.

-- NAFCU , detailing NAFCU’s work to help credit unions and asking the agency to work closely with FASB to provide more resources for credit unions.
+- NAFCU wrote to the NCUA, detailing NAFCU’s work to help credit unions and asking the agency to work closely with FASB to provide more resources for credit unions.

-- NAFCU has to reiterate credit union concerns with CECL.
+- NAFCU has met with the Federal Reserve to reiterate credit union concerns with CECL.

-- NAFCU ahead of a meeting of the Financial Stability Oversight Counsel (FSOC), asking the FSOC to consider the implications of CECL and delay implementation.
+- NAFCU wrote to Treasury Secretary Mnuchin ahead of a meeting of the Financial Stability Oversight Council (FSOC), asking the FSOC to consider the implications of CECL and delay implementation.

-- Ahead of a recent Congressional hearing on the impact of CECL, NAFCU to exempt credit unions from CECL.
+- Ahead of a recent Congressional hearing on the impact of CECL, NAFCU called for Congress to exempt credit unions from CECL.

 In April 2019, FASB issued an update with CECL amendments related to measurement and presentation of available for sale debt securities within the scope of CECL.
 The update also clarified guidance related to when an entity should include recoveries when estimating the allowance for credit losses.
 Also in April 2019, FASB announced that it would not move forward with a proposal put forward by a group of banks outlining an alternative to the income statement impact of the standard that would have provided institutions with additional flexibility.
 NAFCU remains engaged in evaluating any proposals that emerge and will work with the NCUA and FASB to determine whether these alternatives could help alleviate some of the negative impacts of the CECL standard.

 Financial regulators, including the NCUA, released a new CECL FAQ document to help institutions implement the standard, and held an “Ask the Regulators” webinar to address implementation concerns.
+The NCUA has also released a CECL Exam Questionnaire that the agency will be using during upcoming exams in 2019.
 Furthermore, the banking regulators recently announced the option to phase-in over a three-year period the day-one effects of the CECL standard on regulatory capital.
 NAFCU will advocate for parity for credit unions in all beneficial changes regarding the implementation of the CECL standard.